Kasaba (2016 film): Plot

 CI Rajan Zachariah is a police officer posted at Palakkad district.
 Though he is somewhat an honest officer, Zachariah is a person who doesn't even give a thought about what people think and lives his life on his own terms.
-He is very close to IG Chandrasekhar who understands him and his son Arjun Chandrasekhar who is very beloved and close to him.
+He is very close to IG Chandrasekhar who understands him and his son Arjun Chandrasekhar.
 Arjun and his fiancée get murdered in a blast mysteriously in Kaliyoor – a place located on the Kerala-Karnataka border.
 As per the police reports the deaths were due to Maoist attacks, but Chandrasekhar and Zachariah refuse to believe it.
 Being the godfather of Arjun, Zachariah asks Chandrasekhar to post him at Kaliyoor to find out the truth, who arrives at Kaliyoor and tries to solve the mystery behind deaths of Arjun and his fiancée and finds that the couple's death are connected to the death of 6 cops and CI Raghavan.
 Zachariah finds that the village head Parameshwaran Nambiar, along with Kamala, the in-charge of the brothel along had killed Raghavan.

 Arjun and his fiancée witness a murder committed by Nambiar and flees.
-While escaping from Nambiar's goons, Arjun and his fiancée get into a police van asking help by introducing himself as I.G.'s son.
+They are chased by Nambiar's goons.
+While escaping from Nambiar's goons, Arjun and his fiancée get into a police van by asking help introducing himself as I.G.'s son.
 Nambiar instructs his goons to attack the police van thereby killing Arjun and his fiancée, along with the 6 cops.
 Nambiar who is contesting district level elections, finds the caretaker of Kamala's brothel Thankachan, as a possible liability and kills him through his goons under the guise of a Maoist attack.
 It is later revealed in a letter (written by Thankachan before his death) that Kamala is Thankachan's daughter.
 Enraged, Kamala kills Nambiar with the help of Zachariah, and later calls Zachariah to thank him for helping her and she intends to finish him off to wipe the slate clean.
 Zachariah tactfully arrests her for killing Raghavan and Nambiar by acting friendly, where he also rescues the workers from the brothel and the brothel is permanently shut.
 In the end he helps Susan who was a sex worker at the brothel to come out of her immoral life and accepted her as his wife since she loved him and they move back to Kerala together.